DarrenOfficial/lavalink-list/README.md

-## Dear all lavalink hosting owner.
+## Dear all lavalink hosting owners.
-If you can please join this [discord server](https://discord.darrennathanael.com) so that If your lavalink goes down I or someone else can contact you easily.
+If you can, please join this [discord server](https://discord.darrennathanael.com) so if your lavalink goes down I or someone else can contact you easily.
 Thanks and have a nice day!

 ### If you find this useful give it a star ⭐️